abdelali221/Arduino-Toolz/README.md

 Just upload the Project to your Arduino after downloading the required Libraries, then you'll be done!

  -#REQUIREMENTS :
- - An Arduino (The program was tested with an Arduino UNO)
+ - An Arduino (This program was tested with an Arduino UNO)
  - A I2C LCD display (Needed)

 After uploading the project you should get "Waiting for a command" on the LCD.
 The program is controllable via Serial with commands.